sdiehl/wiwinwlh/tutorial.md

 Data.List.nub
 ```

-The major namespaces are described below with their naming convetions:
+The major namespaces are described below with their naming conventions:

 Namespace       Convention
 --------------  ----------